Steve-Fenton/stevefenton.co.uk/src/pages/about-me/events.md

 description: A list of my online and in-person events.
 ---

 I'll update this page with any events that I'm running, attending, or speaking at.
+If you're looking for older events, check out the [events archive](/about-me/events-archive/).

 ## 2026